Nick Knatterton: 1955 indecency controversy

 In 1955 Manfred Schmidt drew ten advertisement pictures based on Nick Knatterton for an advertisement campaign at the city of Munich to advertise the city's swimming pools.
 These pictures were printed on the back of tram tickets.
 Some of the pictures contained double entendres typical of Knatterton.
 In June 1955 the newspaper Abendzeitung reported that these drawings had caused a "storm of objections" as teachers believed they had a negative effect on the school youth.
 Centa Hafenbrädl, a member of the city council from the Christian Social Union in Bavaria, accused the drawings of having "too much sex and too little good taste".
-The mayor general suggested that all the rest of tickets would be immediately cancelled, but that would have cost the city a loss of 8 thousand Deutsche Marks.
+The mayor general suggested that all the rest of the tickets would be immediately cancelled, but that would have cost the city a loss of 8 thousand Deutsche Marks.
 So the city council left the matter alone.

 The official Zentralstelle zur Bekämpfung unzüchtiger Bilder, Schriften und Darstellungen made a criminal report of the city of Munich, as these drawings were seen as indecent and harmful to the youth.
 The youth psychologist Hans Luxemburger working as an expert in the case said that these drawings could under no circumstances be seen as harmful to the youth, and the investigation ended at that point.